• Skip to primary navigation

 I avoided buying it for so long because I thought it would become a dust collector.
 Plus, I don't have a lot of counter space for things I won't use often.

 When I first opened the box, I was a little overwhelmed with all the buttons, but I felt better after reading the manual.
-Also, I had lots of support from the Instant Pot Facebook Community Group that has over 1 million members.
+Also, I had lots of support from the Instant Pot Facebook Community Group, which has over 1 million members.
 Everyone is so helpful!

 There are a bunch of models to choose from, but after doing my research, I decided to go with the Instant Pot Duo Plus 6-Quart 9-in-1 Function.
 Yep, it really is a 9-in-1 appliance!
 It's a Pressure Cooker, Slow Cooker, Rice Cooker, Yogurt Maker, Tofu Egg Cooker, Sterilizer, Steamer, Warmer, and it Sautés.